 It also makes great use of the game’s spatial barriers, as you’ll find out how often you must (literally) get low to avoid danger and achieve that coveted high score.
 Expect to burn upwards of 60+ calories in this custom chart.

-This is one of the highest intensity levels that I’ve ever played and I do not recommend it for a newbie.
+This is one of the highest intensity levels that we’ve ever played and we do not recommend it for a newbie.
 That said, I’m enamored by how this chart uses the Beat Saber sound effects to add an additional layer of drums to an already insane D&B song.

 This is the perfect example of clever charting that empowers the player to become part of the musical composition, not just somebody who’s hitting boxes with lightsabers.
 It’s the perfect challenge too.
 If you want to play Beat Saber specifically to burn weight, get this custom map and play it over and over until you beat it.

-I consistently burn over 70+ calories each time I play this level on Expert mode.
+We consistently burn over 70+ calories each time we play this level on Expert mode.

 Witchcraft is in the same vein as Escape, and—as a fellow contender of the D&B genre—is just as challenging.
 The only reason that it gets seventh place is for shoddy sound quality.
 The source audio file simply sounds overcompressed on this custom chart, which is fine because the chart is still great fun to play.

-Whenever I load up Beat Saber, I hit this one early because of the intense calorie burn that comes with it.
+Whenever we load up Beat Saber, we hit this one early because of the intense calorie burn that comes with it.
 And as with Escape, Witchcraft is also charted to create an extra layer of drums for the player to contribute.
 Witchcraft on Expert mode will often leave you sweating with over 70+ calories down for the count.